apecloud/kubeblocks/docs/user_docs/fault_injection/dns-faults.md

 ## Simulate fault injections by YAML file

 This section introduces the YAML configuration file examples.
-You can also refer to the [Chaos Mesh official docs](https://chaos-mesh.org/docs/next/simulate-dns-chaos-on-kubernetes/#create-experiments-using-the-yaml-file) for details.
+You can view the YAML file by adding `--dry-run` at the end of the above kbcli commands.
+Meanwhile, you can also refer to the [Chaos Mesh official docs](https://chaos-mesh.org/docs/next/simulate-dns-chaos-on-kubernetes/#create-experiments-using-the-yaml-file) for details.

 ### DNS-random example

 1. Write the experiment configuration to the `dns-random.yaml` file.

-    In the following example, Chaos Mesh injects DNS faults all Pods in the default namespace, which means an IP address will be returned when a DNS request is sent to the specified domains.
+    In the following example, Chaos Mesh injects DNS faults into all Pods in the default namespace, which means an IP address will be returned when a DNS request is sent to the specified domains.

     ```yaml
     apiVersion: chaos-mesh.org/v1alpha1